1. Preamble

 3. Readings

-• By group of three students, choose one reading in the list available at eCampus (one reading by group, each group has a different reading: coordinate with each other)
+• Each student chooses one reading in the list available at eCampus (each students should have a different reading: coordinate with each other)

 • List of papers is available at eCampus